-In 2019, KGP completed securing all the remaining necessary permits from the regulatory agencies (i.e. Department of Environment and Natural Resources (DENR) and National Water Resources Board (NWRB)), and maintained and complied with its commitments with each of the representative Council of Elders and Leaders (COEs) under the Memoranda of Agreements (MOAs) supporting the NCIP Certificates of Precondition.
+In 2019, KGP completed securing all the remaining necessary permits and maintained and complied with its commitments.
 KGP has also engaged contractors and suppliers necessary for the construction of access roads, well pads, and well drilling activities.
 With the completion of the negotiation for right-of-way, remaining regulatory permits, as well as the engagement of the needed contractors and suppliers, KGP has completed the construction of well pads and access roads, and continues to implement geo-hazard mitigation measures.

-On October 12, 2019, the Project commenced drilling of the PAS-02 exploration well and ended drilling operations on April 21, 2020 after reaching a depth of 4,483 ft.
+On October 12, 2019, the KGP commenced drilling of the PAS-02 exploration well and ended drilling operations on April 21, 2020 after reaching a depth of 4,483 ft.
 (1,366 m MD) and being unable to drill further.
-Drilling operations encountered many challenges such as technical difficulties with the well amidst the severe impact dealt by the COVID-19 pandemic and the Enhanced Community Quarantine (ECQ) such as limitations to deployment of personnel and delivery of supplies, disruptions to the global supply chain, and reduction in work hours of personnel quarantined onsite to protect their health and safety.
 The results of the drilling still show promise, with very encouraging commercial temperatures at 568°F (298°C) despite tight permeability.